 Continuous Learning: Be a Part of the Change

-If you’ve read this far, you may have an opinion, or insights of your own.
-Clearly these are not trivial issues since they have a profound consequence for organisations and the people that work within them.
-Therefore, improving understanding and finding solutions to these issues is what I, Nick Keca, and the pages of this site are dedicated to.
+If you’ve read this far, you may have opinions, and/or insights of your own.
+These are not trivial issues.
+They have a profound consequence for organisations and the people that work within them.
+Therefore, improving understanding and finding solutions to these issues is what I, and the pages of this site are dedicated to.

-If you’re interested in organisation design, leadership, and people management more generally, please browse the site, and revisit from time to time.
-My aim is to continually update by adding the latest research and sharing the very best business management articles I can find.
+If you’re interested in the topics associated with Organisation Design, Leadership, Team Working, and People Management more generally, please browse the site, and revisit from time to time.
+My aim is to continually update it by adding the latest research and sharing the best business management articles I can find.